buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 A frigid beam of blue light strikes a creature within range.
 Make a ranged spell attack against the target.
 On a hit, it takes 1d8 cold damage, and its speed is reduced by 10 feet until the start of your next turn.

-You can increase the spell's damage by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 2 Magic Points.
+You can increase the spell' \*\*s damage by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 2 Magic Points.
 You also need to have taken Magic Adept a number of times equal to the enhancements you want to apply.

 **For every two Magic Critical Successes obtained** in the Magic Check, you create an additional frozen beam.